coredns/coredns/plugin/view/README.md

 * `incidr(ip string, cidr string) bool`: returns true if _ip_ is within _cidr_
 * `metadata(label string)` - returns the value for the metadata matching _label_

+## Metadata

+The view plugin will publish the following metadata, if the *metadata* plugin is also enabled:

+* `view/name`: the name of the view handling the current request